 The HIV and AIDS epidemic remains one of the greatest health and development challenges of our time.
 The number of adults acquiring HIV each year has not declined significantly over the past seven years.
 The epidemic continues to claim more than one million lives each year.
 Globally nearly 70 million people have been infected with HIV, of whom 35 million people have died of AIDS-related causes since the beginning of the epidemic.1 Nigeria has the second highest burden of Human Immuno-deficiency Virus (HIV) infection in the world.
 Nigeria has a generalized epidemic with HIV prevalence of 2.8%.2 It is estimated that 3.1 million people are living with HIV and AIDS.
-The number of new HIV infections as at December 2017 was estimated to be at 220,000, with an estimated AIDS death of 158,184.2 To be able to better characterize the nature of Nigeria's HIV epidemic in terms of geographic and population transmission dynamics, the Government of Nigeria is currently leading a massive population-based AIDS indicator survey for effective and efficient national response.
+The number of new HIV infections in 2018 was estimated to be at 130,000 with an estimated AIDS-related deaths of 53,000.2 To be able to better characterize the nature of Nigeria's HIV epidemic in terms of geographic and population transmission dynamics, the Government of Nigeria is currently leading a massive population-based AIDS indicator survey for effective and efficient national response.
 This report will complement the national survey.